garbetjie/http-request-logger/README.md

 ### Customising logging context

 If you require the context to be different to what is provided by default, you can customise the logging context that is extracted.
-This is especially useful if you're wanting to strip out `Authorization` headers, `Set-Cookie` headers, or anonymize the values of certain headers.
+This is especially useful if you want to strip out `Authorization` headers, `Set-Cookie` headers, or anonymize the values of certain headers.

 Simply create a context extractor that is a `callable`, and set the request / response extractors to use it.